FabricMC/community/README.md

 ## Media

 Sometimes, the community produces Fabric-related art or logos.
-If someone creates art and provides a license for it, we're happy to add it to [the `media` directory](/media)!
+If someone creates art and provides a free license for it, we're happy to add it to [the `media` directory](/media)!

 ## Tags